3mcd/javelin/docs/src/glossary.md

 A relation tag is a tag component automatically given to relations.
 They provide the means to find all entities with associated relationships.

-For example, `world.of(ChildOf)` would find all entities that are a child of another entity.
+For example, `world.query(ChildOf)` would find all entities that are a child of another entity.

 ### Relationship component